-- Depending on any previous work you have done with your class on children's rights and responsibilities, you may wish to start this activity by briefly (re)introducing the students to the Constitution and the UN Convention on the Rights of the Child (UNCRC).
-The Fact File provided can assist you with this. - Divide the students into small groups. - Give each group a copy of the images sheet and a copy of the list of children's rights. - Ask the students to work together to identify one right that relates to each of the images and to write their answers in the space below each image.
-They can keep track of which rights they have identified by ticking them off the list of rights as they go. - Bring the students back together and give each group an opportunity to share some of the connections they have made with the rest of the class.
+- Depending on any previous work you have done with your class on children's rights and responsibilities, you may wish to start this activity by briefly (re)introducing the children to the Constitution and the UN Convention on the Rights of the Child (UNCRC).
+The Fact File provided can assist you with this. - Divide the class into small groups. - Give each group of children a copy of the images sheet and a copy of the list of children's rights. - Ask the children to work together to identify one right that relates to each of the images and to write their answers in the space below each image.
+They can keep track of which rights they have identified by ticking them off the list of rights as they go. - Bring the groups back together and give each group an opportunity to share some of the connections they have made with the rest of the class.
 As some of the images can be connected with more than one right on the list, check in to see if there are variations between the groups as regards which right they have connected to a particular image. - Facilitate a follow-up discussion with the class: - How similar are the activities depicted through the images to things that go on in their own school? - Thinking about their own daily lives in school, are there other rights that can come into play?
-If so, which rights and how do they come up? - What measures can help to make sure that the rights of every student in school are respected?
-(Measures might include school rules, policies and codes (e.g. an antibullying policy and a code of conduct); meetings (e.g. student council or parentteacher meetings); special events (e.g. an annual event to celebrate diversity); and awareness raising campaigns (e.g. to promote mental or physical health).) - Which rights can they help to make sure are respected for all young people in the class/ school?
-What can they do in this regard?
-Do young people have an important role to play in helping to make sure rights of other young people in school are respected?
+If so, which rights and how do they come up? - What and who can help to make sure that the rights of all children in the school are respected?
+(Examples might include school rules; meetings (e.g. student council or parent-teacher meetings); and special events (e.g. an annual event to celebrate diversity).) - Can they give examples of children's rights that they can help to make sure are respected for all children in the class/school?
+(Examples might include children's right to education (e.g. giving each other the chance to learn in class) and children's right to play (e.g. making sure everyone is included in games during break time).)